 Developers build the same number of homes while also conserving open space.
 A conservation subdivision usually results in a variety of lot sizes: Some lots may be smaller, and some may be bigger than the minimum for the zoned district as long as the average size of all lots created is greater than or equal to the minimum acreage established for the zoned district, and the required open space is permanently preserved.
 Landowners may achieve a slightly higher density in a conservation subdivisions through a provision in the Zoning Law that allows for density bonuses in exchange for provision of affordable housing opportunities.
-The number of dwelling units allows is established in Attachment 2 of the Zoning Law.

 A. Pursuant to resolution of the Town Board and the provisions for conservation subdivision in the Zoning Law, the Planning Board is empowered to modify the Zoning Law's lot area and bulk requirements in accordance with the provisions of § 278 of the New York State Town Law to enable and encourage flexibility of design and development of land to promote the most appropriate use of land, to facilitate the economic use of roads and utilities and to preserve the natural and scenic qualities of open lands.
-The following shall be the procedure utilized by the Planning Board in reviewing the applications for approval of a conservation subdivision within the Town of Woodstock.
-Standards in Town of Woodstock Zoning Law § 260-91 shall be addressed in applications made pursuant to this article.
-Use of this procedure pursuant to § 278 of the New York State Town Law does not allow any increase in density, in terms of the number of lots or dwelling units, over that which could be achieved in a conventional subdivision plat conforming to all other standards in the Town of Woodstock Zoning Law and Subdivision Regulations unless the applicant is granted a density bonus pursuant to the Zoning Law § 260-92.6.
-Attachment 2 of the Zoning Law establishes the number of dwelling units allowed.
+The following shall be the procedure utilized by the Planning Board in reviewing the applications for approval of a conservation cluster subdivision within the Town of Woodstock.
+Standards in the Zoning Law of the Town of Woodstock Zoning Law, § 260-9146 ~~should shall~~ be addressed in applications made pursuant to under this article.
+Use of this procedure pursuant to under § 278 of the New York State Town Law does not allow any increase in density, in terms of the number of lots or dwelling units, over that which could be achieved in a conventional subdivision plat conforming to all other standards in the Town of Woodstock Zoning Law and Subdivision Regulations of the Town of Woodstock unless the applicant is granted a part of a density bonus as allowed pursuant to the Zoning Law, § 260-92.6.

-A further purpose of this Article is to promote the orderly, economic, aesthetic, environmentally sound and efficient development of the Town consistent with its rural, small-town, and artist-oriented character.
-Another purpose is to address the continuing need for the conservation of natural and cultural resources in the Town, and to facilitate the creation of quality and affordable residential building sites and enjoyable preserved open space.
-This Article has been carefully designed in recognition of the need to protect Woodstock's significant environmental resources as part of the land development process.
+A Ffurther purposes of this Article section are to promote the orderly, economic, aesthetic, environmentally sound and efficient development of the Town consistent with its rural, small-town, and artist-oriented character.
+Another purpose is to address and the continuing needs for the conservation of natural and cultural resources in the Town, and to facilitate the creation of quality and affordable residential building sites and enjoyable preserved open space.
+This Article section has been carefully designed in recognition of the need to protect Woodstock's significant environmental resources as part of the land development process.
 Further purposes are to:

-- (1) Conserve open land, including those areas containing unique and sensitive natural features such as but not limited to critical and rare habitats, forest core areas, steep slopes, surface water and stream riparian areas, floodplains, wetlands and other resources identified in the Town of Woodstock's Comprehensive Plan, the Town Habitat Study, and the Town's Natural Resources Inventory by setting them aside from development. - (2) Provide greater design flexibility and efficiency in the siting of structures, and public utility services, and infrastructure, including the opportunity to reduce length of roads and the amount of paving required. - (3) Improving housing opportunities for all by providing for a diversity of lot sizes and housing choices to accommodate a variety of age and income groups. - (4) Create residential opportunities with direct visual or physical access to preserved lands as is historically consistent with the rural character of Woodstock.
+- (1) Conserve open land, including those areas containing unique and sensitive natural features such as but not limited to critical and rare habitats, forest core areas, steep slopes, surface water and streams and riparian areas, floodplains, wetlands and other resources identified in the Town of Woodstock's Comprehensive Plan, the Town Habitat Study, and the Town's Natural Resources Inventory by setting them aside from development. - (2) Provide greater design flexibility and efficiency in the siting of structures, and public utility services, and infrastructure, including the opportunity to reduce length of roads and the amount of paving required. - (3) Improving housing opportunities for all by providing for a diversity of lot sizes and housing choices to accommodate a variety of age and income groups to improve housing opportunities for all. - (4) Create residential opportunities with direct visual or physical access to preserved lands as is historically that is consistent with the rural character of Woodstock.

-§ 202-38 Optional Applicability of Conservation Subdivision and Average Lot Size to Minor Subdivisions.
+§ 202-38 Optional Applicability of Conservation Subdivision and Average Lot Size to Minor Subdivisions~~Request by subdivider.~~